Under Threat From Trump, Canada Calls Snap Elections For April 28 - UrduPoint

 "We are facing the most significant crisis of our lifetimes because of President Trump's unjustified trade actions and his threats to our sovereignty," Carney said.

-"Our response must be to build a strong economy and a more secure Canada," he added, pledging not to meet Trump until he recognizes Canadian sovereignty.
+"Our response must be to build a strong economy and a more secure Canada," he added, pledging not to meet Trump until the US leader recognizes Canadian sovereignty.

 Trump has riled his northern neighbor by repeatedly dismissing its borders as artificial, and urging it to join the United States as the 51st state.